titansrule3035/unity-c-sharp-inventory-system-test/projects/CSharpToDoList/README.md

 <description>|<completed_flag>
 ```

-* `description` --> the task text
+* description -> the task text
-* `completed_flag` --> `1` if completed, `0` if not
+* completed\_flag -> 1 if completed, 0 if not

-Before saving, the task string is encoded using a **two-layer encoding system**:
+Before saving, each task string is encrypted using AES-256:

-1. Convert each character to an 8-bit binary string.
+1. The program derives a 256-bit AES key from the username + a persistent salt using PBKDF2 (Rfc2898DeriveBytes) with 50,000 iterations.
-2. Base64-encode the resulting binary string.
+2. Each task gets its own initialization vector (IV) which is stored alongside the ciphertext.
-3. Convert the Base64 string into binary again for final storage.
+3. The encrypted bytes are converted to Base64 for safe storage in myTasks.txt.

-When loading, the program reverses these steps using its decoding function, restoring the original task text.
+When loading, the program reads the Base64, retrieves the IV for each task, and decrypts it using the derived key.

 ### Example